Sponsored by USENIX, the Advanced Computing Systems Association.

 Call for Speakers

-We solicit proposals for original talks.
-All talks will be 20 minutes long, followed by 10 minutes for Q&A. The program committee will select presentations that highlight big ideas related to current and emerging topics in security and privacy.
-Ideal talks provide technical or scientific depth combined with practical impact, while still being accessible to a broad audience.
+We solicit proposals for original talks on current and emerging topics in security and privacy.
+All talks will be 20 minutes long, followed by 10 minutes for Q&A. The program committee will select presentations that showcase practical application and operational case studies of big ideas.
+Ideal talks provide technical or scientific depth combined with impact that is relatable and accessible to a broad audience.
 Our program benefits from a diversity of topics and perspectives.
-We're interested in talks that cover new insights into popular topics as well as emerging or more niche areas (e.g., web and network security, abuse, critical infrastructure, crypto usability, exploit development, consumer privacy, disinformation, national security), and intersections of computer security with other disciplines (e.g., law; biology; economics; cognitive and neurosciences; ethics; social, behavioral, and economic sciences; etc.).
-We welcome both talks that share pragmatic advice and those that explain high-risk, high-payoff research.
+We're interested in talks that cover new insights into popular topics as well as emerging or more niche areas (e.g., web and network security, abuse, critical infrastructure, cryptography usability, exploit development, consumer privacy, disinformation, national security), and intersections of computer security with other disciplines (e.g., law; biology; economics; cognitive and neurosciences; ethics; social, behavioral, and economic sciences; etc.).
+We welcome both talks that share pragmatic advice and those that question conventional approaches, so long as they are vendor- and product-neutral.
+We do not accept talks that seek to promote commercial offerings.
 We also encourage talks that push the community to evolve, such as those focused on social issues related to security and privacy.
-You might find it helpful to reference previous years' programs (2016, 2017, 2018, 2019, 2020, 2021) to get an idea of the diversity of topics and tone we seek at Enigma.
+You might find it helpful to reference previous years' programs (such as 2019, 2020, 2021, and 2022) to get an idea of the diversity of topics and tone we seek at Enigma.

-Enigma emphasizes presentation quality, so we are looking for great explainers of ideas: those who can describe complex topics and convey their excitement while maintaining the integrity of science and engineering.
+Enigma emphasizes the effective communication of ideas, in both the content and delivery of your presentation.
+We are looking for great explainers of ideas: those who can describe complex topics in deeply engaging ways while maintaining the integrity of science and engineering.

-To achieve a cohesive program and high-quality talks, the program committee will work with all speakers ahead of the conference via a series of practice sessions to help them craft and best tell their story within the larger context of the conference.
-In particular, by submitting an Enigma talk, speakers agree that—if selected—they will participate in three mandatory virtual practice sessions with assigned Enigma PC members scheduled for the weeks of November 8, December 6, and January 10.
+To achieve a cohesive program and high-quality talks, the program committee will work with all speakers ahead of the conference via a series of practice sessions to help them craft and best tell their story for the Enigma audience.
+By submitting an Enigma talk, speakers agree that—if selected—they will participate in three mandatory virtual practice sessions with assigned Enigma PC members scheduled for the weeks of November 7, 2022, December 5, 2022, and January 9, 2023.

 - Speaker Name